 MS is unpredictable.
 The specific symptoms, progress, and severity vary among people with MS. Doctors cannot guess how a person will progress with the disease.

 MS and Dementia

 John King joins a list of other celebrities who have lived with MS. Comedian Richard Pryor received an MS diagnosis in 1986.
 Walter Williams, a founding member of the music group The O'Jays, has been living with MS since 1983.
-Country music star Clay Walker, actress Selma Blair, actress Jamie-Lynn Sigler, talk show, Montel Williams, and Ann Romney (Senator Mitt Romney's spouse) all have MS.
+Country music star Clay Walker, actress Selma Blair, actress Jamie-Lynn Sigler, talk show Montel Williams, and Ann Romney (Senator Mitt Romney's spouse) all have MS.

 Long-term health care for those with more progressed MS is often paid through Medicaid when a person has little or no assets or no Long-Term Care Insurance policy in place.
-Health insurance and Medicare pay little or nothing toward extended care.
+Health insurance and Medicare pay little or nothing toward long-term extended care.